StanJulia/CmdStan.jl/docs/src/INSTALLATION.md

 ## Minimal requirement

-To run this version of the Stan.jl package on your local machine, it assumes that the  [CmdStan] (http://mc-stan.org/interfaces/cmdstan.html) executable is properly installed.
+To run this version of the CmdStan.jl package on your local machine, it assumes that the  [CmdStan] (http://mc-stan.org/interfaces/cmdstan.html) executable is properly installed.

-In order for Stan.jl to find the CmdStan executable you can
+In order for CmdStan.jl to find the CmdStan executable you can

 1.1) set the environment variable CMDSTAN_HOME to point to the CmdStan directory, e.g. add